William Fitzwilliam, 4th Earl Fitzwilliam: Opposition (1795–1806)

 Fitzwilliam was now in opposition to both the Pitt–Portland coalition government and the Foxites.
 He wrote to Adair on 13 September 1795: "I stand unconnected with any political party".
-During the summer of 1794 he took a leading part in organising West Riding yeomanry cavalry in order to put down the Jacobin threat to law, order and property and as colonel-commandant of these regiments he in person led them to put down disturbances in Rotherham and Sheffield in the summer of 1795.
+During the summer of 1794 he took a leading part in organising West Riding yeomanry cavalry against to put down popular protests that the establishment saw as Jacobin threats to law, order and property, and as colonel-commandant of these regiments he in person led them to put down disturbances in Rotherham and Sheffield in the summer of 1795.

 On 4 August 1795 in Sheffield, a newly raised regiment complained that their bounties were being withheld from them.
 A crowd assembled in their support and refused to disperse.
 The Riot Act was read and the local Volunteers fired on the crowd, killing two and injuring others.
 Fitzwilliam wrote to Burke on 9 August: "...the Volunteer corps have shewn their readiness to act in support of Law and Order, in a manner that must give great satisfaction to all those, who wish to see them maintain'd ... in the manner, in which it has ended, I trust it will be productive of good, and tend much to the future quiet of the place".
-Fitzwilliam wrote on 6 October to George Ponsonby that the Foxites were supporting "the most desperate system of universal subversion" and could not be trusted: "With my disinclination to the Ministry,with the affections I shall ever bear to the most conspicuous part of Opposition, I must...agree with my neighbours in thinking that before Opposition can be Ministers they must give to the public, security...for the maintenance of things as they are".
+Fitzwilliam wrote on 6 October to George Ponsonby that the Foxites were supporting "the most desperate system of universal subversion" and could not be trusted: "With my disinclination to the Ministry, with the affections I shall ever bear to the most conspicuous part of Opposition, I must...agree with my neighbours in thinking that before Opposition can be Ministers they must give to the public, security...for the maintenance of things as they are".
 On 8 December Pitt announced that the government was considering peace with the newly established Directory of France.
 The next day Burke wrote to Fitzwilliam: "You are to judge, whether you ought to come down and make your Protest against this shameful and ruinous Business.
 You will certainly stand alone.
 But this is not always to stand disgraceful".
 Fitzwilliam gave his speech on 14 December, and said the war was "of a nature different from all common wars" and had commenced: